Motorway Services Online

 Further acquisitions took place in 2021, including Leon, which brings EG Group closer to the restaurant and supply sectors.
 Leon and Asda have since been spun off as a separate operation, while they intend to sell the KFC units back to KFC.

-EG Group began rolling out 'EV Point' charging points in 2023.
-They later announced a partnership with Tesla that will allow them to roll these points out across their estate, including at sites that are now ASDA Express.
+EG Group began rolling out 'EV Point' charging points in 2023, slightly after most of their competitors.
+They later announced a partnership with Tesla that would allow them to roll these points out across their estate, including at sites that are now ASDA Express.

 EG Group Services